It’s a simple process to Gift Aid your donations—and it makes a world of difference

 How can you help?

-If you haven’t already done so, we’d be hugely grateful if you’d help us by providing your Gift Aid status.
+Please let us know your Gift Aid status.
 You can do so by going into your myCompassion account and clicking on the button in the Gift Aid box.
 Or, if you’re a Compassion UK App user, you can navigate to ‘Account Details’ and select ‘Sponsorship Preferences’.

 Still have questions?